|Instructor:||Professor Henry Greensidefirstname.lastname@example.org||919-660-2548||Physics 097|

 Assignments are intended to take from four to six hours per week to complete, not including reading the text and watching any assigned videos.
 If an assignment takes more than six hours, something has gone wrong so please post a message on Piazza that the assignment is too long (you can do so anonymously if you like).
 Prof. Greenside can then email the class about how to reduce the duration of the assignment, e.g., by dropping parts of a problem or an entire problem.

-The homework problems and labs are the most important parts of Physics 162 in that this is where you develop and improve your physics intuition and problem solving skills.
+The homework problems are the most important parts of Physics 162 in that this is where you develop and improve your physics intuition and problem solving skills.
 Since assignments can take up to six hours to complete, it is a bad idea to start and try to complete an assignment the night before it is due, that will not give you enough time to think about the problems in a creative and constructive way.
 So please start working on each assignment a few days before the due date.
 Starting early will also give you time to meet with me, with the TA, or with your classmates if you need some help.

 Your lowest homework grade will be automatically dropped before determining your final homework grade for the semester.
 Either don't do one of the assignments or just let your lowest homework grade be automatically ignored.
 This also means that you don't have to ask permission or get an excuse to skip an assignment, e.g., if you are traveling out of town because of a Duke or family event.

 Late homeworks are not accepted without an excuse that is approved by Prof. Greenside before the homework's due date.
 Please be familiar with the information on the Duke webpage about Class Attendance and Missed Work.